Qonggyai County: History

 Qonggyai contains the Valley of the Kings, a series of graveyard tumuli, approximately 27 km south of Tsetang, Tibet, near the town of Chongye or Qonggyai on Mure Mountain.
 The site possesses eight large mounds of earth resembling natural hills that are believed to contain eight to ten buried Tibetan kings.

-According to Tibetan tradition all the kings from Dri-gum onwards are buried at ‘Phyong-rgyas, but as the site now presents itself, there are just ten tumuli identifiable as the tombs of all the kings from Srong-brtsan-sgam-po to Khri-lde-srong-brtsan, including two princes.
+According to Tibetan tradition all the kings from Drigum onwards are buried at ‘Phyong-rgyas, but as the site now presents itself, there are just ten tumuli identifiable as the tombs of all the kings from Songtsen Gampo to Ralpachen, including two princes.

 Other sources, however, have indicated that there are actually nine mounds rather than eight or ten.
 The kings believed to be buried at the site include Songtsen Gampo (the founder of the Tibetan Empire), Mangsong Mangtsen, Tridu Songtsen, Gyangtsa Laban, Me Agtsom, Trisong Detsen, Muné Tsenpo and Ralpacan.

 Qonggyai Dzong was established in mid-14th century under Phagmodrupa rule.
 Under the Ganden Podrang, the county was part of Lhoka Governor's jurisdiction.
 Since 1960, Qonggyai county is part of Lhoka (Shannan) prefecture.